How to

 How to refresh your deck with stain

-Spring and summer are ideal times to refresh your deck, thanks so the warmer days and more settled weather.
+Spring and summer are ideal times to refresh your deck, thanks to the warmer days and more settled weather.
 As well as applying a smart looking stain, it’s also a fantastic opportunity to treat and remove all the moss and mould that can build up over the damp winter months.

 A nicely stained deck can make a huge difference to how your outdoor area looks and gives it a real polished, well-finished look.
 It can also help it to look its best for longer.
 Stains and oils help to protect decks from the weather, so they stay in better shape and will be less prone to drying out, splitting and causing splinters.